makerfx/mwc-motherboard/README.md

 Note, not all parts are required.
 For example, if your build does not use high-current outputs, you don't need to populate those parts.

 * PCB
-  * We order from PCBWay, etc. using the design files here.
   * If you want to purchase bare or populated boards, we are planning to make them available at some point in the future.
+Note that this board is still in the development and testing phase.
+If you are interested in obtaining a board for a Magic Wheelchair project, or for another interactive project, [email us](mailto:info@makerfx.org) to learn the current status and availability of boards.

 * Teensy 4.1
   * QTY 1